-In this two component DM model, the boosting is achieved through the annihilation $\chi_1\chi_1\to \phi_3 \phi_3$.
+In this two-component DM model, the boosting is achieved through annihilation $\chi_1\chi_1\to \phi_3 \phi_3$.
 This is the process that couples the vectorlike lepton and the scalar dark sector.
 The relic density of the dark matter is achieved by solving the Boltzmann Equations (BE) for two cases: I. When the scalar and vectorlike sectors are uncoupled, and II. when these two sectors are coupled.
-We study both the scenarios in detail and present a comparison of the individual and coupled scenario of the DM.
+We study both scenarios in detail and present a comparison of the individual and coupled scenario of the DM.
 In both the scenarios, we obtain the correct relic density for some selected benchmark points.
-We also show that scalar DM gets sufficient boost in the coupled scenario, leading to significant modification in its DM phenomenology.
-Moreover, unlike other scenarios studied in the literature, both the DM particles interact with the SM giving a very rich phenomenology.
-Overall, we present an well established Beyond Standard Model scenario to arrange a complete two component dark matter model, boosted DM being important feature of it. }
+We also show that scalar DM gets a sufficient boost in the coupled scenario, leading to significant modification in its DM phenomenology.
+Moreover, unlike other scenarios studied in the literature, both DM particles interact with the SM giving a very rich phenomenology.
+Overall, we present an well established Beyond Standard Model scenario to arrange a complete two-component dark matter model, boosted DM being important feature of it. }